hashicorp/design-system/website/docs/components/form/masked-input/partials/guidelines/guidelines.md

   </Hds::Form::MaskedInput::Field>
 </Doc::Layout>

+## Character count

+For tracking the number of characters entered into a MaskedInput and defining requirements around minimum and maximum length, refer to the [Character count](/components/form/primitives#formcharactercount) documentation.

 ## Error validation

 For error validation recommendations, refer to the [Form patterns](/patterns/form-patterns) documentation.

 ## Content

-For content recommendations and detailed guidance on using the character count feature in this field, please refer to our [Primitives](/components/form/primitives) documentation.
+For high-level content recommendations refer to our [Primitives](/components/form/primitives) documentation.